Cheesy Miso Caramelized Corn and Pineapple Chile Dip.

 - Preheat the oven to 375 degrees F.

-- Add the butter to a large oven-safe skillet set over medium-high heat.
+Add the butter to a large oven-safe skillet set over medium-high heat.
 Add the corn, pineapple and 1/4 teaspoon each of salt and pepper.
 Cook 5-8 minutes or until the corn has browned lightly and caramelized.
 Add the jalapenos, fresno chili, garlic and miso paste, cook another 3-5 minutes or until the peppers are soft.
-Remove from the heat and stir in the basil.
+Remove from the heat and stir in the green onions and basil.
 Season lightly with salt (keeping in mind that the miso is salty) and pepper.

 - To the pan, stir in the softened cream cheese, Greek yogurt and blue cheese.
 Mix to combine everything and then top the skillet with the cheddar, fontina and pepper jack.